Asset price inflation: Price inflation vis-à-vis asset inflation

 As inflation is generally understood and perceived as the rise in price of 'ordinary' goods and services, and official and central bank policies in most of today’s world have been expressly directed at minimizing 'price inflation', asset inflation has not been the object of much attention or concern.
 An example of this is the housing market, which concerns almost every individual household, where house prices have, over the past 25 years, consistently risen by or at least near a two-digit percentage, far above that of the Consumer Price Index.

 There is no observable cause-and-effect relationship between asset price inflation and consumer price inflation.
 Some studies have shown that housing and real estate prices could be leading indicators of consumer price inflation.

 Possible causes

-Some political economists believe that asset inflation has been, either by default or by design, the outcome of purposive policies pursued by central banks and political decision-makers to combat and reduce the much more visible price inflation.
+Some political economists believe that asset inflation has been, either by default or by design, the outcome of purposive policies pursued by central banks and political decision-makers to combat and reduce the much more visible price inflation, The most important concept behind inflation is purchasing power.
+Purchasing power refers to how much you can buy with your money.
+Inflation reduces purchasing power, even if the number in your savings account stays the same.
 This could be for a variety of reasons, some overt, but others more concealed or even disreputable.
 Some think that it is the consequence of a natural reaction of investors to the danger of shrinking value of practically all important currencies, which, as in 2012, e.g., seems to them highly probable due to the tremendous worldwide growth of the mass of money.
 Their preference for real goods pushes their price up without any purposive policies from decision-makers.